1987–88 Cypriot Second Division

 The 1987–88 Cypriot Second Division was the 33rd season of the Cypriot second-level football league.
 Keravnos won their 2nd title.

 Format

 Fifteen teams participated in the 1987–88 Cypriot Second Division.
 All teams played against each other twice, once at their home and once away.
-The team with the most points at the end of the season crowned champions.
+The team with the most points at the end of the season were crowned champions.
 The first two teams were promoted to 1988–89 Cypriot First Division.
 The last three teams were relegated to the 1988–89 Cypriot Third Division.